How to sell a service with uncertain outcomes: Model

 \paragraph{Individual rationality.}

 Finally, we assume that the buyer is always allowed to not select any contract and opt-out of the mechanism entirely.
-Thus, any contract selected by a buyer must yield nonnegative buyer surplus, a constraint commonly known as \emph{individual rationality} (IR). \begin{definition*}[Individual rationality (IR)] A menu $\cM = \bp{\cC^t}_{t\in T}$ is called \emph{individually rational (IR)} if $U(t; \cC^t) \geq 0$ for all buyer types $t$. \end{definition*}
+Thus, any contract selected by a buyer must yield nonnegative buyer surplus, a constraint commonly known as \emph{individual rationality} (IR).